 Amanda King | Marketing Manager | Odell Brewing Company | Fort Collins, CO

-For about the past 10 years, we’ve gotten together and enjoyed a meal with our extended coworker family.
+For about the past ten years, we’ve gotten together and enjoyed a meal with our extended coworker family.
 Everyone brings in a different dish, and often the recipes include our beers.
-We also pick out 4-5 beers to pair with the meal, and then vote on our favorite pairings.
+We also pick out four or five beers to pair with the meal and then vote on our favorite pairings.
 It’s one of my favorite days because not only does it smell like yummy beer making, it also smells like turkey!